Identifying Best Candidates for Busbar Splitting: Results and discussion

 From Fig.~\ref{fig:case_39_one_bus_per_time}, we observe that BuS of buses \textit{25, 3, 18, 26} and \textit{4} lead to the biggest reductions in generation costs, while, interestingly, the two buses with highest $\phi$-values, buses \textit{30} and \textit{2} do not reduce total costs.

 Further analysis of the results yields some interesting insights.
 First, the branch connecting busbars \textit{2} and \textit{30} has the highest LMP difference $\Delta_{LMP}$.
-However, when either of these buses are allowed to be split, the optimal topology is the same as the original one.
+However, when either of these buses is allowed to be split, the optimal topology is the same as the original one.
 Thus, there is no change in generation cost.
 This finding confirms that the widely used metric $\Delta_{LMP}$ is insufficient, and that we need more (or combined) metrics to select relevant busbars for topology optimization.
-Further, busbar \textit{30} has only 2 elements connected to it and its voltage magnitude $U^{m}_{30}$ is at the upper limit 1.1.
-This suggests that it is important to also consider the \# of elements connected to the selected busbar and the $\zeta$-metric representing the presence of binding voltage limits.
-Busbars \textit{2} has 2 congested lines (used almost at full capacity) connected to it, confirming that the $\xi$-metric representing the number of congested lines might be important.
+Further, busbar \textit{30} has only 2 elements connected to it, and its voltage magnitude $U^{m}_{30}$ is at the upper limit 1.1.
+This suggests that it is important to also consider the \textit{\# of elements connected to the selected busbar} and the $\zeta$-metric representing the presence of \textit{binding voltage angle and magnitude limits}.
+Busbars \textit{2} has 2 congested lines (used almost at full capacity) connected to it, confirming that the $\xi$-metric representing the \textit{number of congested lines} might be important, but not when the busbar resides in a congested zone, as we commented in Section~\ref{sec:metric_design}.